mattyoung101/omicron2d/docs/Parser implementation.md

 2 milliseconds for the most complex ones, which is great.

 ## Accuracy
-In saying that though, the parser will successfully parse technically invalid messages that could be sent by the server in a few cases:
+In saying that though, the parser will erroneously successfully parse technically invalid messages that could be sent by the server in a few cases:

 - Due to ANTLR shenanigans, the lexer for the team name is the same as the lexer for a quoted say message.
 This means the parser will accept some technically illegal team names.
-- The parser will accept illegal whitespace placement, because it ignores whitespace
+- The parser will accept possibly illegal whitespace placement, because it ignores whitespace

 This means that the parser should not be used as a ground truth, 100% accurate solution, just a mostly-correct solution that works for Omicron2D.

 ## Conclusion
 The Omicron2D server message parser is written as an ANTLR grammar in `src/main/antlr/ServerMessage.g4`.
 The parser is tested, so it should accept all valid messages.
 However, occasionally it may accept invalid messages as well.
-It is pretty fast as well.
+It is very fast.